Advice and guidance about the Home Office's financial requirement and the other documents you will need to submit with your Student visa application.

 - Two recent passport sized photographs.

-- Financial evidence that fully meets the Tier 4 requirements.
+- Financial evidence that fully meets the Home Office's financial requirement.

-- A fully certified translation of any documents which are not in English (see page 15 of the Tier 4 Policy Guidance).
+- A fully certified translation of any documents which are not in English.

 - TB screening certificate (If you come from a country where this is required).
 For further information about this requirement, please see below.

 You must submit the original documents with your application and not copies or scans.
-This includes your financial evidence and qualifications.
+This includes your financial evidence.

 Different arrangements for some nationals

 The Home Office has set out differentiation arrangements for applicants from certain countries.
-Those who qualify do not have to submit financial evidence or qualifications with their visa application.
+Those who qualify do not have to submit financial evidence with their visa application.
 To qualify for these arrangements you must meet be a national (passport holder) of one of the countries listed in section ST 22.1 of Appendix ST: Student of the Immigation Rules.